 2018 Dodge Challenger SRT Demon and 1970 Dodge Charger R/T is LEGO set 75893-1.
-It has a score of 90.
-This is average compared to all other sets.
-It is ranked in the top 15.65% scored sets on Brick Insights.
-Based on 2 scored reviews, 7 reviews total.
+It has a score of 93.
+This is good compared to all other sets.
+The set is recommended by 3 reviews, based on 3 scored reviews and 9 reviews total.
+It is ranked in the top 3.61% scored sets on Brick Insights.
 We know this set was released in 2019, and it is categorised in Speed Champions.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.